almostengr/nsbe-mp.org/docs/membership.md

 participate in chapter activities and elections.

 ### Purchase NSBE MP (Local) Membership

+To pay your local dues to NSBE MP, select the option you wish to pay and click the "Add to Cart" button.
+You will be directed to Paypal to complete your transaction.

 <form target="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post">
 <input type="hidden" name="cmd" value="_s-xclick">